joecity/jekyll-now/_posts/2015-02-01-pair-programming.md

 Pair programming might be a hard sell to start with, but there is a reason that it is popular.
 It brings a huge number of benefits.

 Are you now interested to try it?
-My next post will run through some key tips on how to get the most out of pair programming.
+My next post will run through some key tips on <a href="../pair-programming-tips">how to get the most out of pair programming</a>.

 If you want further reading on the subject, you can take a look at the <a href="http://collaboration.csc.ncsu.edu/laurie/Papers/ESE%20WilliamsPairProgramming_V2.pdf" target="_blank">research paper from Laurie Williams and Alistair Cockburn</a>.
 {: .notice}

+> <a href="../pair-programming-tips">Get the Most out of Pair Programming</a>